 Colorful painting by Shor artist Lyubov Arbachakova

-Her paintings have acquired private collectors from Russia, USA, Germany and Turkey.
+Private collectors from Russia, USA, Germany and Turkey purchased her paintings.
 She illustrated the book “Shor language in pictures,” for which she received a diploma of the 1st degree (2002).
 In addition, she designed books of Shor poets: NE Belchegeshev, t.
 B. Tudegeshev and GV Kostochakov.